 who deceived the whole world, was thrown down to earth,

-and its angels were thrown down with it."
+and his angels were thrown down with him."